|Printers Used With BCSS||Home Previous Top Next|

 A cash drawer and receipt printer emulate a cash register.
 A cash drawer can be connected to a receipt printer.
 When a receipt is printed, the cash drawer opens.
-(The POS-X drawer may be connected directly to the PC for operation without a receipt printer.)
+(The POS-X drawer may be connected directly to the PC allowing the drawer to be opened with a key press.)

 BCSS has not been configured to work with the following printers and we do not support them, but clients have reported using these printers (with varying degrees of success:

 The easiest way to determine if a receipt printer (other than those mentioned) will work with BCSS is to install the printer, run a self test, select the printer in BCSS Program Setup (Printers) and print a sales receipt.
 If the printer doesn't work contact support to have the printer driver added to BCSS (fee-based service).

 Receipt Printer Setup

 Receipt printers are shipped with manuals explaining how to setup them up and use them.
 They should not be used with with USB ports on the front or side (which may have less power).
 The cable should be tested with another piece of hardware to assure that it is functional.

 In BCSS, go to File, Program Setup, Printers and select the printer to be used for printing receipts.